Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    Profile 2 is designed to ingest pre-segmented and packaged media in to entities that provide either pass-through functionality or limited processing of the content.
 In this mode, the publisher encodes all the content intended for consumption by a client, packages it in to media segments, produces manifests and playlists to describe the content and sends all media via HTTP to the receiving entity.

+   Profile 2 exists independently of Profile 1.
+The requirements below encapsuloate all needed functionality to support Profile 2.
+The requirements listed for Profile 1 in section {{#General}} do not apply to Profile 2.

  ## General requirements
    ### Industry Compliance
    1. The packaging formats MUST correspond to either MPEG DASH [[!MPEGDASH]] or HTTP Live Streaming [[!RFC8216]].
-   2. Both the Publishing and Receiving Entities MUST follow the generic requirements outlined in {#general}.
+   2. The publishing and receiving entities MUST support HTTP 1.1 [[!RFC7235]].
-   3. The Publishing Entity MUST support the use of fully qualified domain names to identify the receiving entity, in addition to an IPv4 or IPv6 address. (this should probably be a higher level generic requirement)
+   3. The publishing entity MUST support the use of fully qualified domain names to identify the receiving entity.
-   4. Both the Publishing and Receiving Entities MUST support IPv4 and IPv6 transport. (this should probably be a higher level generic requirement)
+   4. Both the publishing and receiving entities MUST support IPv4 and IPv6 transport.
+   5. The publishing and receiving entities MUST support HTTP over TLS.
+If TLS is used it SHALL be TLS version 1.2 or higher [[!RFC2818]].
+The publishing entity SHOULD use HTTP over TLS to communicate with the receiving entity.
+   6. The publishing entity MUST have the capability of specifying the publishing path (which will be used to publish the content) as well as the delivery path (which clients will use to retrieve the content).

    ### HTTP connections
-   1. Manifests and segments MUST be uploaded via individual HTTP PUT or POST operations using fully defined paths (no relative pathing).
+   1. Manifests and segments MUST be uploaded via individual HTTP 1.1  [[!RFC7235]] PUT or POST operations.
    2. This specification does not imply any functional differentation between a PUT or a POST operation.
 Either may be used to supply content to the receiving entity.
    3. Segments, Caption Files, etc. that fall outside the manifest SHOULD be removed by the publisher via an HTTP DELETE operation.
-A DELETE request should support
+A DELETE request should support:
-   3.1. deleting an empty folder
+   3.1. deleting an empty folder.
-   3.2. deleting the corresponding folder if the last file in the folder is deleted and it is not a root folder but not necessarily recursively deleting empty folders
+   3.2. deleting the corresponding folder if the last file in the folder is deleted and it is not a root folder but not necessarily recursively deleting empty folders.
    4. Persistent TCP connections SHOULD be used.
    5. Parallel connections SHOULD be used to upload content that is being concurrently generated, for example, segments from different bitrates.
-   6. For low latency applications, in which the start of the segment is uploaded prior to the segment being complete, HTTP 1.1 Chunked transfer encoding SHOULD be used.
+   6. If the content length of an object is not known at the start of the upload, for example with low latency chunked encoding, then HTTP 1.1 Chunked transfer encoding MUST be used.

    ### Unique segment and manifest naming
    1. All non-manifest objects (video segments, audio segments, init segments and caption segments) MUST carry unique path names.
 This uniqueness applies across all previously uploaded content as well as the current session.